CodePathGroup1/CampusApp/README.md

 - [ ] User can save preferences in a settings controller
 	- [ ] UI settings
 	- [ ] Set which campus(es) to see events for
+- [X] User can create new events
+- [X] User can edit existing events (only if it's created by him- or herself
+- [X] User can favorite or unfavorite events
+- [X] Navigation controller and tab controller have been introduced.

 **Optional**